Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics (Student Right to Know) Report for Napa Valley Community College District

 Try to preserve all physical evidence of the assault.
 Do not drink, bathe, douche, brush your teeth, change your clothes, or comb your hair.
 It’s only natural to want to do these things, but you may be destroying evidence that could be helpful in prosecution of the perpetrator.
 In the course of your medical examination, this evidence will be collected by a specially trained nurse.
 If changing clothes is necessary, clothing worn during the assault should be placed in a paper bag.

 Seek emotional care.
 Regardless of whether you report the assault, it is often helpful to seek counseling for the traumatic experience you have survived.
 The crisis intervention and counseling services provided by Napa Valley College are available to you regardless of whether the assault happened on or off campus.
 The Napa Valley College Student Health Center is a place where sexual assault survivors and concerned friends can safely discuss their feelings associated with the assault.
 The center is staffed with therapists who are experienced in helping victims of crime and other traumatic incidents.
 Sessions are designed to explore the impact of an assault on everyday functioning and to develop skills to regain control over one’s life.
-The Napa Emergency Women’s Services (NEWS) has a 24-hour confidential hotline (707-255-6397) that provides survivors of sexual assault with telephone counseling and personal support.
+The Napa Emergency Services "NEWS"Domestic Violence & Sexual Abuse Services has a 24-hour confidential hotline (707-255-6397) that provides survivors of sexual assault with telephone counseling and personal support.
 Specially trained counselors can provide support and advocacy in dealing with police, hospital, and judicial proceedings.
 The NEWS hotline telephone number is: 707-252-NEWS (6397)

 Reporting the sexual assault to the police does not commit you to further legal action.
 The earlier you report an assault, the easier it will be for police to investigate the crime and to prosecute the case successfully if that is your choice.
 It helps to preserve your options for the future.
 Police departments in the Napa area have officers who have undergone special training in sexual assault investigation.
 In the initial meeting with the police, you will be asked to tell the police what happened, where it happened, and what your attacker looked like.